freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-24.md

 id: 5d6616d8e0696bdec46938d6
 title: Part 24
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-At the end of the current code, add three new empty functions called <code>buyHealth</code>, <code>buyWeapon</code>, and <code>goTown</code>.
+At the end of the current code, add three new empty functions called `buyHealth`, `buyWeapon`, and `goTown`.
 After this step, you can test out the game by clicking the "Go to store" button.

 </section>

 ## Instructions